nicaurybenitez/magic/README.md

 ```

 ## Overview
 Magic Project is a modern customer feedback system built with FastAPI and deployed on Google Cloud Run.
-The project implements a complete CI/CD pipeline using GitLab and Github Actions CI/CD and infrastructure as code using Terraform.
+The project implements a complete CI/CD pipeline using GitLab and Github Actions CI/CD and infrastructure as code using Terraform., future release the web frontend

 ## Quick Start